kaushik-3009/DocSync/README.md

 </div>

-Collab Workspace is a collaborative editor for teams that need text, code, and visual thinking in one shared document.
+DocSync is a collaborative editor for teams that need text, code, and visual thinking in one shared document.
 It is built on a Yjs CRDT and a replica-safe WebSocket service, so concurrent edits converge without a central “last write wins” shortcut.

 The interface is the product; the synchronization, authorization, persistence, and failure handling are the project.

 > **Project status:** active engineering project.
-The local stack and Render Blueprint are included; the benchmark figures below are measured local reference points, not hosted-service guarantees.
+The local stack and Render Blueprint are included; the benchmark figures below are measured local reference points.

 ## Contents